SlavovLab/DO-MS/docs/docs/installation.md

 python pipeline/processing.py -h
 ```

 3. For automatic conversion of Thermo Raw files to the open mzML format ThermoRawFileParser (Hulstaert et al. 2020) is required.
-Download the latest release of the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) (version v1.4.0 or newer) and note down the location of the ```ThermoRawFileParser.exe``` file.
+Download the latest release of the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) (version v1.4.0 or newer) and write down the location of the ```ThermoRawFileParser.exe``` file.
 Under OSX and Linux, [Mono](https://www.mono-project.com/download/stable/).
 Please make sure to use the option ```-m``` with the feature detection which will tell the script to use Mono.

 4. For feature detection Dinosaur (Teleman et al. 2016) is used.
-Download the latest release of the Dinosaur from [Mono](https://github.com/fickludd/dinosaur) and install Java as recommended on your platform.
-Please note down the location of the ```Dinosaur-xx.jar``` file.
+Download the latest release of the Dinosaur from [GitHub](https://github.com/fickludd/dinosaur) and install Java as recommended on your platform.
+Please write down the location of the ```Dinosaur-xx.jar``` file.

 5. Optional, create a custom script for your system.